 Dr. James Case was an integral faculty member in speech and hearing science at ASU for 31 years.
 He taught classes, conducted research and provided clinical services and training in the areas of voice and cranio-facial disorders.
 As a tribute to Dr. Case's contribution to our students and the field of speech-language pathology, the college established the James Case Speech and Hearing Scholarship to provide financial aid to those seeking a profession in the art and science of speech-language pathology.

 The award provides financial assistance to help defray tuition expenses.
 Award winners must meet all admission eligibility requirements and continue academic progress, as verified by the speech and hearing science program, to receive the award.
 At present, this award is intended for incoming master's candidates from the ASU undergraduate program.

 The James Case Speech and Hearing Scholarship is available to full-time, regularly admitted students entering the Master of Science in communication disorders program.
-Selection will be decided upon by the department's awards committee with the intent to recruit strong students into the field of communication disorders.
+Selection will be decided upon by the awards committee with the intent to recruit strong students into the field of communication disorders.
 Qualified applicants who have completed their undergraduate work or deficiency course work at ASU are encouraged to apply.

 Please submit your electronic application as a single attachment to email@example.com.
 The applicant needs to submit: